geeogi/urpc/README.md

 # urpc

-a thin layer between HTML and RPC using webcomponents
+a thin layer between HTML and EVM RPC using web components

 ```.html
 <!DOCTYPE html>